Russell Gage Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 Season Stats

-- Gage has added 57 receptions for 644 yards and three touchdowns.
-He's been targeted 81 times, producing 40.3 yards per game.
+- Gage has also tacked on 644 yards on 57 catches and three touchdowns.
+He has been targeted 81 times and averages 40.3 receiving yards per game.

-- Gage (10 red zone targets) has been the recipient of 13.2% of his team's 76 red zone pass attempts.
+- With 10 targets in the red zone this season, Gage has been on the receiving end of 13.2% of his team's 76 red zone pass attempts.

-- The Falcons have called a pass in 58.6% of their plays from scrimmage this year while staying on the ground 41.4% of the time.
-This offensive attack ranks 27th in the NFL in points scored.
+- The Falcons, who rank 27th in the NFL in points scored, have attempted a pass 58.6% of the time while running the ball 41.4% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Gage's matchup with the Saints.